Sisyphus was condemned to eternal effort of endlessly pushing a boulder uphill

 It is as if the rug has been pulled out from underneath.
 There is a sense of deep hungry emptiness, with no help coming from outside structures.
 No one steps forward to push or assist.

-"Luck" is not accidental; rather,"luck" is the result of expectations, attitude, energy and responsibility invested, and intelligent cooperation with the Divine.
-As the golfer Gary Player famously said of his championship winning strategy,"The more I practice, the luckier I get."
+Luck is the result of expectations, attitude, energy and responsibility invested, and intelligent cooperation with the Divine.

 Parents and Care-givers